top of page

 Does a child of two United States citizen parents born outside of the United States acquire citizenship at birth?

-The general rule is that a child acquires citizenship at birth, if at the time:
+The general rule is that a child acquires citizenship at birth if, at the time:

 • Both of the child's parents are U.S. citizens; and